Shatavari: Getting to Know Your Herbal Allies

 Shatavari has another translation.
 Vari can also be translated as “husbands,” giving shatavari the clever translation of “she who has one hundred husbands.”2 Indeed, this alludes to shatavari’s reputation as such a powerful reproductive tonic that, legend has it, a woman would have the passion and stamina to have one hundred husbands.3

-Knowing this, it is no wonder that shatavari is famous for its work in the female reproductive tissue layer.
-Its cooling, sweet, and unctuous qualities penetrate deeply into the reproductive tissue, promoting fertility and so much more.4 This makes it an ideal ally for women’s health.
+Knowing this, it is no wonder that shatavari root is famous for its work in the female reproductive tissue layer.
+Its cooling, sweet, and unctuous qualities penetrate deeply into the reproductive tissue, promoting fertility, and so much more.4 This makes it an ideal ally for women’s health.

 Beyond Reproductive Health

-As we can now see, shatavari certainly isn’t limited to its work within the reproductive tissue layers.
-In fact, it can be called upon to help balance pitta and vata in various organs and tissues, thanks to those same properties of cooling, soothing, nourishing, and rejuvenating.
-For example, are you experiencing excess pitta in the digestive system?
+Are you experiencing excess pitta in the digestive system?
 Shatavari can cool, soothe, and coat the mucous membranes in the stomach while also aiding the intestine’s ability to respond to excess heat and acidity.
-A mixture can be made with shatavari, amalaki, manjistha, and kutki to soothe excess pitta in the gut.11
+A mixture can be made with shatavari, amalaki, manjistha, and kutki to soothe excess pitta in the belly.10

 Or perhaps you are experiencing dry and overheated lungs?
-Shatavari can help with that too, increasing moisture and cooling off that excess heat.
-A formula incorporating shatavari with licorice, vasaka, and a little neem is especially effective to reduce that aggravated pitta.12
+Shatavari can help with that by increasing moisture and alleviating the excess heat.
+A formula incorporating shatavari with licorice, vasaka, and a little neem is especially effective to reduce aggravated pitta in the lungs.11

-Or maybe you have excess vata in majja dhatu (nervous tissue layer).
-Shatavari is there to help yet again, successfully reducing and eliminating excess vata in this tissue layer.
-The end result will be a calm mind, an easier time falling asleep, and overall comfort in the nerves.13 Through this work in the mind, it is even said to aid in love and devotion.
+Or maybe you have excess vata in majja dhatu, the sixth tissue layer in the body.
+Shatavari is there to help yet again, soothing excess vata in the mind and nervous system.12 Through this work in the mind, it is even said to aid in love and devotion.

-Shatavari’s work within the body-mind is truly inspirational.
-Shatavari is there to support women and men alike, infusing the body with its deeply nourishing and rejuvenating qualities and its uplifting sattvic energy.
-This is a stalwart ally that has more than earned its reputation in Ayurvedic herbology and is sure to keep its renown for thousands of years to come.
+Shatavari’s work within the body-mind is truly inspirational, supporting women and men alike with its deeply nourishing and rejuvenating qualities and its uplifting sattvic energy.
+This is a dependable herbal ally that has more than earned its reputation in Ayurvedic herbology and is sure to keep its notoriety for years to come.